TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 31/Job 31.11.md

 ---

-For that were a heinous crime; Yea, it were an iniquity to be punished by the judges:
+For that would be a heinous crime.
+Yes, it would be an iniquity to be punished by the judges: